jchr1st/workshop_howto/vbootcamps/setips.rst

 SE Planning Tips
 +++++++++++++++++

-Plan 1-2 months ahead – Build out a virtual bootcamp calendar with your Field Marketing Manager
+Plan 1-2 months ahead – Build out a virtual bootcamp calendar with your Field Marketing Manager.

     - Work with your FMM to publish and spread the event schedule to all prospects, customers and partners

 Ensure that you have the cluster at least 24 hours prior to the bootcamp event - Your Field Marketing Manager will reserve a MKTG cluster if available.

-Prep before - Familiarize yourself with Zoom, whiteboarding tools, and dry run with the group of SEs before the event
+Prep before - Familiarize yourself with Zoom, whiteboarding tools, and dry run with the group of SEs before the event.

     - You do not need a special Zoom license.
 If you do not have a Zoom, ask X-bot in slack
     - All supporting SEs should go through the bootcamp’s labs before the event so they know which labs are completed during the event